-Owner-Be Responsible
+Owner - Be Responsible

-Read this Operator's Guide and watch the SAFETY DVD video.
+Read this Operator's Guide and watch the SAFETY DVD video (if provided with vehicle).

 Always inspect and confirm the safe operating condition of your vehicle prior to ride.
 Always follow the maintenance schedule described in this Operator's Guide.